reza-armuei/METplus/docs/Contributors_Guide/documentation.rst

 number of visible levels.

-Here is some more information on the
+See
-`Sphinx table of contents <https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html#directive-toctree>`_ (aka toctree directive).
+`Sphinx table of contents <https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html#directive-toctree>`_ for more information on the toctree directive.

 Numbering sections or bullets
 -----------------------------